-‘We Need to Take Away Children,’ No Matter How Young, Justice Dept. Officials Said
+‘We need to take away children,’ no matter how young, Justice Dept. officials said

 “If any United States attorney ever charged a defendant they did not personally believe warranted prosecution, they violated their oath of office,” Rosenstein said in a statement.
 “I never ordered anyone to prosecute a case.”

 Gene Hamilton, a top lawyer and ally of Stephen Miller, the architect of the president’s assault on immigration, argued in a 32-page response that Justice Department officials merely took direction from the president.
-Hamilton cited an April 3, 2018, meeting with Sessions; the homeland security secretary at the time, Kirstjen Nielsen; and others in which the president “ranted” and was on “a tirade,” demanding as many prosecutions as possible.
+Hamilton cited an April 3, 2018, meeting with Sessions; the Homeland Security secretary at the time, Kirstjen Nielsen; and others in which the president “ranted” and was on “a tirade,” demanding as many prosecutions as possible.

 Hamilton declined to comment for this article, as did Horowitz’s office.
 Sessions did not respond to requests for comment.
 Alexa Vance, a spokeswoman for the Justice Department, disputed the draft report and blamed the Homeland Security Department for referring cases for prosecution.